Theses were the 6 best phones of 2017

 For the last three and a half years, OnePlus has churned out high-quality handsets that promenade many premium phone features at dramatically lowered costs.
 Strong ratings from CNET and others, plus savvy fan-based marketing tactics, have helped catapult this once unknown into a cult brand.

-The OnePlus 5T just recently replaced the four-month-old OnePlus 5 -- which the company stopped selling -- with a larger screen and thinner bezels.
+The OnePlus 5T replaced the four-month-old OnePlus 5 -- which the company stopped selling -- adding a larger screen and thinner bezels.
 This is the high-end value play.
-It's an outstanding all-arounder, especially for the price, but lacks filigree like expandable storage and water-resistance.
-You'll find it at OnePlus' web site.
+It's an outstanding all-arounder, especially for the price, but lacks filigree such as expandable storage and water-resistance.
+You'll find it at OnePlus' website.

 Read: OnePlus 5T review